snok/asgi-correlation-id/README.md

 # Setting up logging from scratch

 If your project does not have logging configured, this section will explain how to get started.
+If you want even more details, take a look at [this blogpost](https://medium.com/@sondrelg_12432/setting-up-request-id-logging-for-your-fastapi-application-4dc190aac0ea).

 The Python [docs](https://docs.python.org/3/library/logging.config.html) explain there are a few configuration functions you may use for simpler setup.
 For this example we will use `dictConfig`, because that's